 Which Windows® Edition?

-Syscob Export-It and Export-It Plus may be installed on any edition of Windows® from Windows 95 or NT4 through Windows 7 or Server 2011.
+Syscob Export-It and Export-It Plus may be installed on any edition of Windows® from Windows 95 or NT4 through Windows 8 or Server 2012.
 That means, in Microsoft terms, it is a “legacy” application (i.e. an application that can run on Windows® editions prior to the latest from Microsoft).
-However, Microsoft recommends Windows 7 Professional editions for business use (see sidebar) and Syscob cannot guarantee operation of its business software under the restrictions Microsoft imposes on editions intended only for “home” use.
+However, Microsoft recommends Windows 7 Professional or Windows 8 Pro editions for business use (see sidebar) and Syscob cannot guarantee operation of its business software under the restrictions Microsoft imposes on editions intended only for “home” use.

-Therefore, if a computer on which Syscob Export-It or Export-It Plus is to be installed comes with a “home” edition of Windows 7 (including Windows 7 Utlimate) then it is very strongly recommended that its Windows Anytime Upgrade facility be used to upgrade to Windows 7 Professional edition before Syscob software is installed.
+Therefore, if a computer on which Syscob Export-It or Export-It Plus is to be installed comes with a “home” edition of Windows 7 or Windows 8 then it is very strongly recommended that its Windows Anytime Upgrade facility be used to upgrade to Windows 7 Professional or the Windows 8 Pro Pack be applied to Windows 8 home edition before Syscob software is installed.

 To check the edition of a Windows 7 machine run the System applet in the Control Panel.
 The edition will be visible in a window like this: